 The LCiGB receives income from its member congregations, which pay an annual contribution in relation to their resources available each year.
 Individuals also make financial contributions to the Church.
-During 2013 fundraising and donations raised funds for LCiGB and the total unrestricted amount raised was £12,948 for the work of the church.
-During 2013, the trustees considered how additional and necessary income might be raised to sustain the central operational costs of the LCiGB.
+During 2014, fundraising and donations raised funds for LCiGB and the total unrestricted amount raised was £10,503 for the work of the church.
+During 2014, the trustees considered how additional and necessary income might be raised to sustain the central operational running costs of running the LCiGB.
 While this is not a simple issue to address, it is necessary to ascertain a way to achieve the necessary level of income required.